14 June 2023

 Account based pension – paying yourself from your super

-Did you know that you don’t need to take all your super out at once?
+Did you know you don’t need to take all your super out at once?

 The option of an account based pension allows you to draw a regular income from your super while it continues to stay invested.
 You can also access extra money whenever you need it.

-AustralianSuper’s award-winning1 account based pension is called Choice Income.
+AustralianSuper’s award-winning3 account based pension is called Choice Income.

 Government Age Pension

-Around 62%2 of Australians over the age of 65 receive either a part or full Government Age Pension.
+As at 26 March 2021, around 62%4 of older Australians over the age of 65 receive either a part or full Government Age Pension.
 The Age Pension is a regular fortnightly payment which can provide you with a supplementary income once you’ve retired, if you’re eligible.

 For example, one option available to Australian homeowners is downsizing.
 If your home is too big for your needs in retirement and you downsize, you may be able to contribute money from the sale of your primary home into your super.